Bedrock Integration with nOps Platform

 - Navigate to the Amazon Bedrock console

-- Select the region where you want to enable logging
+- Ensure you're in the region where you intend to enable logging

 -